Saby-11/Starbucks-Capstone/README.md

 1. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 2. profile.json - demographic data for each customer
 3. transcript.json - records for transactions, offers received, offers viewed, and offers completed

+## Conclusion
+1. I saw that for all the models the top 3 variables were all same that included: Membership tenure, Income and Age.
+2. The decision to use 3 separate models to predict the effectiveness of each offer type ended up with good accuracy for the Bogo and discount models (82.83% for Bogo and 87.35% for discount), while slightly less accurate performance for informational offers (75.3%).

+A detailed analysis of the findings can be found in this [blog](https://medium.com/@saurabh11iiitu/exploring-ways-to-send-starbucks-offers-in-an-effective-way-3d9afb0ad997)

 ## Acknowledgement:
 1. Dataset provided by [Starbucks](www.starbucks.com).